library(bench)

 Interactive job

-If there are few of us, we will use interactive sessions with one CPU each with:
+If there are few of us, we will use an interactive session with one CPU each.
+To launch it, run the following (in the Bash terminal, not in R):

 salloc --time=2:00:00 --mem-per-cpu=3500M